SpektraSystems/Microsoft-Cloud-Workshop/azure-blockchain/README.md

 1. Launch a browser using incognite or in-private mode, and navigate to https://portal.azure.com.
 Once prompted, login with the Microsoft Azure credentials you received.

 2. Once you are logged in to the portal, navigate to Resource Groups.

-3. Note that you have access to one resource group – ODL_ARM-xxxxx-01, ODL_ARM-xxxxx-02 and ODL_ARM-xxxxx-03.
-Note: ODL_ARM-xxxxx-01 has the pre-deployed environment **ODL_ARM-xxxxx-02** and **ODL_ARM-xxxxx-03** is a Resource group with one storage account only.
-Also you will use **ODL_ARM-xxxxx-02** and **ODL_ARM-xxxxx-03** to deploy new resources.

-4. Navigate to the resource group **ODL_az-blockchain-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc
+3. Navigate to the resource group **ODL_az-blockchain-xxxxx-01** and view the already existing resources such as LABVM Virtual Machine, Disk, etc

-5. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received
+4. Using a remote desktop client, open a Remote Desktop Session into the LABVM using the labvmdnsname and credentials you received

-6. Now open -> **Visual Studio Code**, you will see that the Solidity Extension is already installed
+5. Now open -> **Visual Studio Code**, you will see that the Solidity Extension is already installed

 ## Verify Azure Access